-So many women struggle to reach a weight that helps them feel good about their bodies.
+So many women struggle to reach a healthy weight – one that helps them feel good about their bodies.
 More than half of American adults are overweight, and most women find it difficult to lose weight and stay at a healthy weight.
 And although I absolutely do not believe that a woman has to be thin in order to be attractive and sexy, being overweight does affect the way many women feel about their bodies and often reduces their confidence and self-esteem.

 Losing weight is hard, but it doesn’t have to be complicated.
 I want to suggest five steps you can take, starting this week, to lose weight.
 Whether you want to lose 10 pounds or 50 or even more, these steps can help you move in the right direction.

 • Decide that you are worth it.
 Losing weight takes some time, energy and commitment, but it pays off in terms of better health, more energy, and increased body confidence.
 So decide that you’re worth whatever time you need to invest, energy you need to expend, and commitment you need to make.

 So whenever possible, eat foods in their natural or near-natural state – whole wheat bread rather than white bread, whole fruit rather than fruit juice, fresh vegetables rather than vegetables with cheese sauce, peanuts rather than packaged peanut butter crackers, grilled chicken breast rather than deli chicken salad – you get the idea.

 If you tend to rely on prepared or packaged foods to feed yourself and your family, pick a few foods you eat regularly and move toward eating a more natural version – vanilla yogurt with fresh fruit instead of fruit-on-the-bottom yogurt, grilled fish rather than breaded fried fish, whole wheat pasta with real cheese rather than packaged macaroni and cheese.

 Walking is a great choice.
 You can walk throughout the day and accumulate a lot of physical activity by the end of the day – you don’t have to do it all at once.
-Wear a monitor that helps you keep track of your activity – anything from a simple pedometer (like this one or this one) to a fancier fitness monitor (like the FitBit Zip or FitBit Charge).
-I used a simple pedometer for years, but am now using a FitBit Charge HR that my husband gave me for my birthday and I love it!
+Wear a monitor that helps you keep track of your activity – anything from a simple pedometer (like this one) to a fancier fitness monitor (like the FitBit Charge 2 or FitBit Alta HR).
+I used a simple pedometer for years, but my husband just gave me a FitBit Alta HR for my birthday and I love it!

 • Eat less.
 As much as I love exercise, I know that exercise alone won’t result in significant weight loss for most women.
 For most of us, we also need to change our eating habits and consume fewer calories.
 So figure out how to do that in a way that works for you.